Can Hormones Slow Metabolism and Stop You From Losing Weight??

 This process works well until we introduce too much fructose, the sugar found in fruit and processed foods.
 Small amounts of fructose are fine and good for energy.

-Eating more than five daily servings of fruit can put you over the recommended amount.
 The real problem is all the fructose and high fructose corn syrup added to almost all processed foods.

 On the Standard American Diet (SAD), the liver can’t process or burn the fructose fast enough so it gets converted to fat and sent into the bloodstream as triglycerides.
 These get deposited in the liver and belly.